diomac/php-api-rest/README.md

 ```
 Using
 =====
-* 1 - Place an .htaccess file (Apache Servers) to to redirect all routes to the REST API initialization file:
+* 1 - Place an .htaccess file (Apache Servers) to redirect all routes to the REST API initialization file:
 ```
 RewriteEngine On
 RewriteCond %{REQUEST_URI} !api-start\.php$